ioccc-src/winner/2005/mynx/README.md

 ## Alternate code:

+The author's provided unobfuscated code, [mynx.alt.c](%%REPO_URL%%/2005/mynx/mynx.alt.c) can be compiled and evaluated if you wish to not try and decipher the original entry.

+The other version, [mynx.alt2.c](%%REPO_URL%%/2005/mynx/mynx.alt2.c) is a starting point for anyone who wishes to come up with a version (or pipeline) that works with `https`.

-Obviously this will not work with `https` as it only scans for `http` in the URL (if not specified it tries to open it as a local file).
-But even if it scanned for `https` one would need to do more work as it would have to set up a secure connection before http commands could be sent.
+Obviously this will not work with `https` without so easily as it only scans for `http` in the URL (if not specified it tries to open it as a local file).
+But even though it scans for `https` one would need to do more work as it would have to set up a secure connection before http commands could be sent.
 Fortunately or unfortunately many more websites use https so this entry will not work as well as it used to.
 If one were to try and connect to <https://ioccc.org> with this entry they'll just get a 301 error.

-The alternate code is a starting point that scans for `https` too (note you have to specify the port in this case) but that is all it does.
-It will not work with https websites as it does not set up a secure connection.
+This alternate code is a starting point that scans for `https` too (note you have to specify the port in this case) but that is all it does.
+It will not work with https websites as it stands as it does not set up a secure connection.
 But should anyone wish to either come up with a pipeline (or some other command line) that allows it to work with https or to update the code to support https they may.
 Otherwise you must just appreciate the entry for what it once was.

 ### Alternate build: